seeloesix/homebridge-sense-energy-monitor/README.md

 **Important MFA Notes:**
 - Set `mfaEnabled` to `true` if your Sense account has 2FA enabled
-- Enter the current 6-digit code from your authenticator app in `mfaCode`
-- TOTP codes expire every 30 seconds, so you'll need to update the code and restart Homebridge
+- Enter your TOTP secret key in `mfaSecret` (the base32 encoded secret, not the 6-digit code)
+- The secret key is shown when you first set up 2FA (looks like: JBSWY3DPEHPK3PXP)
+- The plugin will automatically generate fresh TOTP codes as needed
 - The plugin uses Sense's two-step MFA flow: initial auth → MFA token → TOTP validation
 - The plugin will provide clear error messages if MFA authentication fails